Gear

 2018 Hornet 2P: What We Love

-After pitching my Nemo Hornet 2P tent nearly 200 times, I’ve gotten a pretty good handle on what works and what doesn’t.
+After pitching my NEMO Hornet 2P tent nearly 200 times, I’ve gotten a pretty good handle on what works and what doesn’t.
 While this well-loved tent has already started to show its age, a handful of features have stood the test of time.

 Wind Resistance

 If your tent isn’t up to snuff, one gnarly gust of wind can break poles, rip fabric, and leave your backcountry abode in tatters.
 I’ve lived in and hiked throughout Southern California for almost a decade.
 It’s a place of extremes; summer brings soaring temperatures and thick wildfire smoke, nights in the desert can regularly plunge below freezing, and the Santa Ana Winds that peak in early spring bring damaging hurricane-force winds to the region.
-That’s why the Nemo Hornet 2P semi-freestanding design uses a single-hubbed aluminum pole that splits into a Y, or wishbone shape.
+That’s why the NEMO Hornet 2P semi-freestanding design uses a single-hubbed aluminum pole that splits into a Y, or wishbone shape.
 While the Hornet can stand on its own with just a pole, properly staking out the tent is crucial for maintaining stability and shape on windy nights.

 The Hornet also features a tapered foot design to reduce wind drag.
 When pitched correctly with the foot of the Hornet facing into the wind, air currents flow around and over the tent instead of slamming into it.
 Setting up the Hornet behind natural windbreaks — trees, tall bushes, and rock barriers — also helps.
 Even without the extra protection of these barriers, the Hornet 2P holds up well in windy conditions both above and below treeline.